Atlassian (NASDAQ:TEAM) Shares Gap Down on Insider Selling

 Atlassian Co.
-(NASDAQ:TEAM – Get Free Report)’s share price gapped down prior to trading on Monday after an insider sold shares in the company.
+(NASDAQ:TEAM – Get Free Report)’s stock price gapped down before the market opened on Monday following insider selling activity.
 The stock had previously closed at $224.35, but opened at $216.65.
-Atlassian shares last traded at $220.14, with a volume of 1,033,711 shares trading hands.
+Atlassian shares last traded at $220.14, with a volume of 1,033,711 shares traded.

 Analyst Ratings Changes

-Several analysts recently commented on TEAM shares.
-Oppenheimer increased their target price on shares of Atlassian from $230.00 to $270.00 and gave the company an “outperform” rating in a research note on Friday, November 1st.
-The Goldman Sachs Group upgraded Atlassian from a “neutral” rating to a “buy” rating and lifted their target price for the stock from $200.00 to $230.00 in a report on Friday, August 2nd.
-Baird R W downgraded Atlassian from a “strong-buy” rating to a “hold” rating in a report on Friday, August 2nd.
-Scotiabank lifted their price target on Atlassian from $175.00 to $250.00 and gave the stock a “sector perform” rating in a research note on Friday, November 1st.
-Finally, KeyCorp raised shares of Atlassian from a “sector weight” rating to an “overweight” rating and set a $260.00 price objective for the company in a research note on Friday, November 1st.
-Nine equities research analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the stock.
-According to MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and a consensus price target of $243.16.
+A number of equities research analysts have recently issued reports on the company.
+Oppenheimer boosted their target price on Atlassian from $230.00 to $270.00 and gave the stock an “outperform” rating in a research report on Friday, November 1st.
+KeyCorp raised shares of Atlassian from a “sector weight” rating to an “overweight” rating and set a $260.00 price objective on the stock in a research report on Friday, November 1st.
+Mizuho increased their target price on shares of Atlassian from $200.00 to $240.00 and gave the stock an “outperform” rating in a research report on Friday, November 1st.
+UBS Group boosted their price target on shares of Atlassian from $180.00 to $205.00 and gave the company a “neutral” rating in a report on Tuesday, October 22nd.
+Finally, Baird R W cut Atlassian from a “strong-buy” rating to a “hold” rating in a research report on Friday, August 2nd.
+Nine research analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the stock.
+Based on data from MarketBeat, Atlassian currently has an average rating of “Moderate Buy” and an average target price of $243.16.

 Atlassian Price Performance

-Atlassian (NASDAQ:TEAM – Get Free Report) last announced its quarterly earnings results on Thursday, October 31st.
-The technology company reported $0.77 EPS for the quarter, topping the consensus estimate of $0.64 by $0.13.
-Atlassian had a negative net margin of 8.59% and a negative return on equity of 23.35%.
-The company had revenue of $1.19 billion for the quarter, compared to analyst estimates of $1.16 billion.
-During the same quarter in the prior year, the business posted ($0.07) EPS.
-Atlassian’s quarterly revenue was up 21.5% on a year-over-year basis.
-As a group, equities analysts forecast that Atlassian Co. will post -0.58 earnings per share for the current year.
+Atlassian (NASDAQ:TEAM – Get Free Report) last released its earnings results on Thursday, October 31st.
+The technology company reported $0.77 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.64 by $0.13.
+Atlassian had a negative return on equity of 23.35% and a negative net margin of 8.59%.
+The firm had revenue of $1.19 billion for the quarter, compared to analyst estimates of $1.16 billion.
+During the same quarter last year, the firm posted ($0.07) EPS.
+The company’s revenue was up 21.5% on a year-over-year basis.
+As a group, equities analysts anticipate that Atlassian Co. will post -0.58 EPS for the current fiscal year.

 Hedge Funds Weigh In On Atlassian

-Several institutional investors have recently bought and sold shares of the stock.
-Asset Dedication LLC raised its stake in shares of Atlassian by 229.8% in the 2nd quarter.
-Asset Dedication LLC now owns 155 shares of the technology company’s stock valued at $27,000 after acquiring an additional 108 shares in the last quarter.
-Trust Co. of Vermont grew its holdings in Atlassian by 2,175.0% during the second quarter.
+Large investors have recently bought and sold shares of the stock.
+Asset Dedication LLC lifted its stake in shares of Atlassian by 229.8% in the second quarter.
+Asset Dedication LLC now owns 155 shares of the technology company’s stock valued at $27,000 after buying an additional 108 shares during the period.
+Trust Co. of Vermont raised its position in Atlassian by 2,175.0% in the 2nd quarter.
 Trust Co. of Vermont now owns 182 shares of the technology company’s stock valued at $32,000 after purchasing an additional 174 shares during the last quarter.
-Rothschild Investment LLC bought a new position in shares of Atlassian in the second quarter valued at approximately $36,000.
-GAMMA Investing LLC lifted its stake in shares of Atlassian by 68.6% in the third quarter.
-GAMMA Investing LLC now owns 236 shares of the technology company’s stock worth $37,000 after buying an additional 96 shares during the last quarter.
-Finally, Edmond DE Rothschild Holding S.A. acquired a new stake in shares of Atlassian in the first quarter worth $40,000.
-93.03% of the stock is currently owned by institutional investors.
+Rothschild Investment LLC acquired a new position in Atlassian in the second quarter worth $36,000.
+Edmond DE Rothschild Holding S.A. bought a new stake in shares of Atlassian during the first quarter worth $40,000.
+Finally, Crewe Advisors LLC acquired a new stake in shares of Atlassian in the first quarter valued at $43,000.
+93.03% of the stock is currently owned by institutional investors and hedge funds.

 Atlassian Corporation, through its subsidiaries, designs, develops, licenses, and maintains various software products worldwide.
 Its product portfolio includes Jira Software and Jira Work Management, a project management system that connects technical and business teams so they can better plan, organize, track and manage their work and projects; Confluence, a connected workspace that organizes knowledge across all teams to move work forward; and Trello, a collaboration and organization product that captures and adds structure to fluid and fast-forming work for teams.